Large Deviations in Discrete-Time Renewal Theory

 A looser lower bound is obtained by introducing the renewal indicator $U_\tau$ with the motivation that $(U_{\tau+t},\Delta_\tau^tH,\Delta_\tau^tW)$ is independent of $(U_\tau,H_\tau,W_\tau)$ and distributed as $(U_t,H_t,W_t)$ when $\tau$ is a renewal.
 This way, invoking (\ref{start_0}) we find

 which proves the lemma. \end{proof}

-Super-multiplicativity, becoming super-additivity once logarithms are taken, makes possible to describe in general terms the exponential decay with $t$ of the measure $\mu_t$.
+Super-multiplicativity, which becomes super-additivity once logarithms are taken, makes it possible to describe in general terms the exponential decay with $t$ of the measure $\mu_t$.
 To this purpose, we denote by $\mathcal{L}$ the extended real function over $\Brew$ defined by the formula

 If $C\in\Brew$ is convex, then the super-additivity of $\ln \mu_t(C)$ immediately gives $\limsup_{t\uparrow\infty}(1/t)\ln \mu_t(C)=\mathcal{L}(C)$.
 The following lemma improves this result when $C$ is open as well as convex.
-Hereafter we denote by $B_{w,\delta}:=\{v\in\rew:\|v-w\|<\delta\}$ the open ball of center $w$ and radius $\delta$, which is an example of open convex set. \begin{lemma} Let $C\subseteq\rew$ be open and convex.
+Hereafter we denote by $B_{w,\delta}:=\{u\in\rew:\|u-w\|<\delta\}$ the open ball of center $w$ and radius $\delta$, which is an example of open convex set. \begin{lemma} Let $C\subseteq\rew$ be open and convex.
 Then, $\lim_{t\uparrow\infty}(1/t)\ln \mu_t(C)$ exists as an extended real number and is equal to $\mathcal{L}(C)$. \end{lemma}

 \begin{proof} We shall show in a moment that the hypothesis that $C$ is open entails that either $\mu_t(C)=0$ for all $t>t_c$ or there exists $\tau\ge t_c$ such that $\mu_t(C)>0$ for all $t>\tau$.
 Lemma \ref{start} is obvious in the first case.
 The second case is solved as follows.
 Pick an integer $s>t_c$.
 Then, fix an integer $\gamma\ge 1$ such that $\gamma s>\tau$ and a constant $M>-\infty$ such that $\ln\mu_r(C)\ge M$ when $\gamma s\le r<2\gamma s$, which exists because $\gamma s>\tau$.
 Expressing any $t\ge 2\gamma s$ as $t=q\gamma s+r$ with $q\ge 1$ and $\gamma s\le r<2\gamma s$, super-additivity gives $\ln\mu_t(C)\ge q\gamma\ln\mu_s(C)+\ln\mu_r(C)\ge q\gamma\ln\mu_s(C)+M$, thus showing that $\liminf_{t\uparrow\infty}(1/t)\ln\mu_t(C)\ge(1/s)\ln\mu_s(C)$.
 The arbitrariness of $s$ yields $\liminf_{t\uparrow\infty}(1/t)\ln\mu_t(C)\ge\sup_{s>t_c}\{(1/s)\ln\mu_s(C)\}=:\mathcal{L}(C)$.